 Make lists with student input about settings, characters, and possible events in stories that take place at school.
 Students can draw pictures and attempt to write the words that go with them on their white boards to give their input.
 Your lists may look like this:

-SETTINGS playground cafeteria classroom library principal s office office nurse's room field teacher boys girls principal yard duty nurse custodian
+SETTINGS

+playground

+cafeteria

+classroom

+library

+principal s office

+office

+nurse's room

+field

 CHARACTERS